 Also, if you struggle to take squirrels down from distance, it will make sure you don't miss any target.
 As with most high-end and common rifles, you can use .177 caliber pellets in this gun.
 Regardless of your shooting purposes and skills, you are going to have some quality shooting time.

+What makes it the best pellet gun for killing squirrels is the power and decent accuracy.
 Due to its spring piston technology, the gun is extremely powerful and accurate.
-Compared to other mechanisms, it’s much more easy and convenient to use.
-Cocking its break barrel doesn’t require much effort.
+Compared to other mechanisms, it's much more easy and convenient to use.
+Cocking its break barrel doesn't require much effort.

 The barrel, as well as the overall construction of the rifle, feels sturdy and pretty solid.
 Even if you decide to go in the wild with the gun, it can withstand almost everything you or the wilderness would throw at it.